DataDog/documentation/content/en/security/cloud_workload_security/_index.md

 ## Detects threats to your production workloads in real-time

 Monitor file and process activity at the kernel level to detect threats to your infrastructure, such as AWS EC2 instances, Docker containers, and Kubernetes clusters.
-Combine CWS with [Network Performance Monitoring][9] and detect suspicious activity at the network-level before workload compromise.

 CWS uses the Datadog Agent to monitor your environment.
 If you don't already have the Datadog Agent set up, [start with setting up the Agent][2] on a [supported operating system][1].
 There are four types of monitoring that the Datadog Agent uses for Cloud Workload Security:

 1. **Process Execution Monitoring** to watch process executions for malicious activity on hosts or containers in real-time.
 2. **File Integrity Monitoring** to watch for changes to key files and directories on hosts or containers in real-time.
 3. **DNS Activity Monitoring** to watch network traffic for malicious activity on hosts and containers in real-time.
-4. **Kernel Activity Monitoring** to watch for Kernel-layer attacks like process hijacking, container breakouts, and more in real-time.
+4. **Kernel Activity Monitoring** to watch for kernel-layer attacks like process hijacking, container breakouts, and more in real-time.

 {{< img src="security/cws/cws_overview.png" alt="Cloud Workload Security overview page" width="100%">}}